Advancing Basic Science for Humanity

 Mary Sue Coleman

-Under President Coleman’s leadership, the University has launched and expanded academic partnerships with universities in China, Ghana, South Africa, Brazil and India.
-She also announced a groundbreaking partnership between the University and Google, which will enable the public to search the text of the University’s 7-million-volume library and will open the way to universal access and the preservation of recorded human knowledge.
+Under Dr. Coleman’s leadership, the University of Michigan launched and expanded academic partnerships with universities in China, Ghana, South Africa, Brazil and India.
+She also announced a groundbreaking partnership between the University and Google, to enable the public to search the text of the University’s 7-million-volume library and open the way to universal access and the preservation of recorded human knowledge.

 She is regarded as a national spokesperson on the educational value of diverse perspectives in the classroom.
 Her extensive leadership positions in higher education have included membership on the National Collegiate Athletic Association Board of Directors and the Knight Commission on Intercollegiate Athletics.
-She is the immediate past chair of the Association of American Universities, which encompasses 61 leading public and private research universities in the United States and Canada.
 She also served as chair of the Internet2 Board of Trustees.

 She earned her undergraduate degree in chemistry from Grinnell College and her doctorate in biochemistry from the University of North Carolina.